 Pre-qualifying for a loan won’t impact your credit.
 However, a purchase, your payment history, the amount of credit used, and the length of time you’ve had the credit could.

 Affirm typically offers terms of three, six, or 12 months.
 However, small loans may result in one or two-month terms, and large loans could result in up to a 48-month term.

 You may qualify for 0% interest for a set number of months.
-Otherwise, the APR is 10% to 30%.
+Otherwise, the APR may be up to 30%.
 Fortunately, the BNPL service charges simple interest instead of compound interest, which will save you money over time.

 The company doesn’t charge any fees, even if you’re late making a payment.
 However, late payments can still negatively impact your credit score.